 A “target” letter, as they are sometimes called, can indicate that you are the target of a federal investigation.
 This means that the government believes they have substantial evidence that you committed a crime.
 The investigation regarding whether any actual criminal wrongdoing has occurred can sometimes take years and during this time, anything you say or do can be used against you.
 Typically, if you receive a target letter from the federal government, the federal investigation will ultimately culminate in you being indicted for federal crimes by a grand jury.

 A subject letter, on the other hand, indicates that the federal government wants information from you and may call you to testify before a grand jury.
 A subject letter does not mean that you are likely to be indicted or charged with a federal crime.
-However, you should still consult a St. Petersburg criminal defense lawyer immediately as anything you say in a federal investigation can be used to build a case against you.
+However, you should still consult a Tampa Bay area criminal defense lawyer immediately as anything you say in a federal investigation can be used to build a case against you.

 Steps to Take After Receiving a Letter from a Federal Agency